 Poor Academic Performance

-Poor grades do not always indicate substance abuse, but if a student’s grades make a sudden drop, it is certainly a valid cause for concern.
+Poor grades do not always indicate substance use disorder, but if a student’s grades make a sudden drop, it is certainly a valid cause for concern.

-Often, poor academic performance, especially in students who used to get good grades, is one of the first signs of substance abuse in college.
+Often, poor academic performance, especially in students who used to get good grades, is one of the first signs of substance use disorder in college.

 Not only does addiction affect cognition, but it also causes changes in people’s behavior and priorities.